 Meet District Council 20 Executive Director, Andrew D. Washington.

-One of these areas was being selected to represent his Council as a member of the District’s Citywide LMPC where he showed strength and decisive leadership among his labor counterparts quickly earning him their respect.
-One of his crowning moments was when he organized a massive rally in 2013 that included the participation of at least 99% of his local, which consisted at that time of over 1300 union members, as he took the fight to City Hall when their negotiated Tours of Duty was threatened.
-He was successful in fighting against this action which he forced the City to commit, in writing, to never pursue this course of action again.
+One of these areas was being selected to represent his Council as a member of the District’s Citywide Labor Management Partnership Council (LMPC) where he showed strength and decisive leadership among his labor counterparts quickly earning him their respect.
+One of his crowning moments was when he organized a massive rally in 2013 that included the participation of at least 99% of his local, which consisted at that time of over 1300 union members, as he took the fight to City Hall when their negotiated Tours of Duty were threatened.
+As a result of fighting against this action, the City committed, in writing, to never pursue this course of action again.

-After College Mr. Washington came back home from North Carolina with a Bachelor’s Degree in Business Administration from Johnson C Smith University and went to work for the District Govt. in 1992.
-He early became a Shop Steward for his Local in 1995.
-He quickly earned the respect of his co-workers as he rose in ranks to become the Chief Shop Steward of his local in 1998.
-In 1999 he would rise to become the Youngest President in his local’s history and during that same time the youngest Vice President of District Council 20.
+After College, Mr. Washington came back home from North Carolina with a Bachelor’s Degree in Business Administration from Johnson C. Smith University and went to work for the District of Columbia Government in 1992.
+Early in Mr. Washington’s career, he became a Shop Steward for his Local in 1995.
+Mr Washington quickly earned the respect of his co-workers rising through the ranks to become Chief Shop Steward of his local in 1998.
+In 1999 Mr. Washington would rise again to become the Youngest President in the history of local 1959, while also being elected as the youngest Vice President of AFSCME District Council 20.

 In 2014, with the overwhelming support of his fellow Council Presidents and their delegates, Mr. Washington would take on his greatest challenge yet as the newly elected Executive Director of District Council 20.
 He would now lead the largest and most powerful Union in the District of Columbia.
 At Council 20’s Convention Mr. Washington stated “As I am Honored and Humbled to take on this new roll, it would be remissive of me not to mention that we cannot sit back anymore and do nothing as we are under attack like never before and too many people have died to get us to this point in our labor history.
 I truly believe God has put me here for a reason and I refuse to believe he brought me this far to LEAVE me”.